-We’ve broken down biking based on skill-level from beginner to expert.
-Check out the parks and trails below, grab your helmet and start peddling!
+We’ve broken down cycling based on skill-level, from beginner to expert.
+Whether you're renting wheels from local outfitters or bringing your own bike, grab your helmet, head to the parks and trails below and start pedaling!

 1. For Beginner Cyclists

-If you’re still getting the hang of things or biking for the first time, Promised Land State Park offers six-and-a-half miles of paved roads.
-Take in the beauty of the park as you push around Promised Land Lake.
-Be sure to take it easy because here, riders share the road.
+If you’re still getting the hang of things or biking for the first time, Promised Land State Park offers six and a half miles of paved roads perfect for a smooth and simple ride.
+Take in the beauty of the park as you spin around Promised Land Lake.
+Use caution and keep an eye out, as riders do share the road with vehicles.

-Insider Tip: Want to kick it up a notch?
+Insider Tip: Ready to step it up a notch?
 Promised Land State Park permits mountain biking on designated trails only within Delaware State Forest.

 2. For Moderate Explorers

-The Switchback Railroad Trail is among the most historic trails in Pennsylvania's Rails-to-Trails Conservancy.
-The hard-packed dirt trail yields up to 18 miles of adventure for both bikers and hikers alike.
-This trail traces through Mauch Chunk Lake Park and along the outskirts of Jim Thorpe.
+The Switchback Railroad Trail is one of the most historic trails in Pennsylvania's Rails-to-Trails Conservancy.
+The 18-mile, hard-packed dirt path offers adventure for both bikers and hikers alike.
+Trace your way through Mauch Chunk Lake Park and along the outskirts of Jim Thorpe.

-Insider Tip: Biking downhill toward Jim Thorpe is the easier navigation of the trail; the grade in reverse is more difficult.
+Insider Tip: Biking downhill towards Jim Thorpe is the easier way to navigate the trail; taking the grade in reverse is more challenging.

 3. For Adventure Seekers

-Celebrating it’s 30-year anniversary, The Delaware & Lehigh National Heritage Corridor runs throughout the state, but 24.4 miles trace the Poconos from White Haven to Jim Thorpe.
-You can always split up sections of this trail for shorter rides.
-The Lehigh Gorge Trail interconnects with the D&L Rail Trail, which runs through the scenic Lehigh Gorge State Park.
+The Delaware & Lehigh National Heritage Corridor runs throughout Pennsylvania, with roughly 26 miles winding through the Poconos from White Haven to Jim Thorpe.
+You can always take on different sections of the Corridor for shorter rides.
+One of the most stunning stretches is where the D&L Rail Trail carves its way through the scenic Lehigh Gorge State Park.

 4. For Experienced Riders

 The McDade Recreational Trail runs 32 miles throughout the Delaware Water Gap National Recreation Area.
 From vertical drops to flat straightaways, this challenging, packed gravel path runs along the beautiful Delaware River.
-Bring your own bike or rent one through Edge of the Woods Outfitters – the only bike rentals in the DWGNRA!
-Due to the region's recent storm damage, visit the DWGNRA’s website or call for trail updates.
+Bring your own bike or rent one through Edge of the Woods Outfitters – the only bike rentals in the DWGNRA.

-Insider Tip: Mountain and hybrid bikes are recommended; bring an inflatable tire along for the ride.
+Insider Tip: Mountain and hybrid bikes are recommended; bring an extra inflatable tire along for the ride.

 5. For Mountain Bikers

 Ready for an extreme ride?
 Feel like a BMX pro at Blue Mountain Bike Park.
 Experience the downhill thrills at Pennsylvania’s highest vertical.
-Bring your own full suspension bike or rent one on-site to conquer the varied terrain on 25 trails.
-A lift-service brings you back to the top of the trails, so you can crush the mountain again and again.
+Bring your own full suspension bike or rent one on-site to conquer the varied terrain across 25 trails.
+Once you reach the bottom, a lift service is waiting to take you back to the top, so you can crush the mountain again and again.

 Insider Tip: Sorry newbies, all riders must have previous mountain biking experience.